 Some names will be reserved from registration for reasons including security or appropriate functioning of Government.

 Priority Allocation Process

-10. What will the process be for applying for Priority Allocation and what are the cut-off dates and times?
+9. What is the process for applying for Priority Allocation and what are the cut-off dates and times?

 Priority Categories determine how a name is allocated in a small fraction of cases where more than one registrant may be eligible to apply for Priority Status for the same .au direct name.

 - Priority Category 1: Names with a creation date in the registry on or before the Priority Status cut-off date of 4 February 2018 23:59:59 UTC